Fourier-Mukai partners of K3 surfaces in positive characteristic: A Torelli theorem in the key of

-Fix a K3 surface $X$ over the algebraically closed field $k$.
-We will prove that $X$ has finitely many Fourier-Mukai partners, but first we record a well-known preliminary lemma.

-\begin{lem} Let $Y$ and $Z$ be relative K3 surfaces over a dvr $R$.
-If the generic fibers of $Y$ and $Z$ are isomorphic then so are the special fibers. \end{lem} In other words, specializations of K3 surfaces are unique. \begin{proof} Applying \cite[Theorem 1]{MM}, any isomorphism of generic fibers yields a birational isomorphism of the special fibers.
-Since K3 surfaces are minimal, this implies that the special fibers are in fact isomorphic, as desired. \end{proof} Note that we are not asserting that isomorphisms extend, only that isomorphy extends!
+\begin{lem} Let $Y$ and $Z$ be relative \text{\rm K3} surfaces over a discrete valuation ring $R$.
+If the generic fibers of $Y$ and $Z$ are isomorphic then so are the special fibers. \end{lem} \begin{proof} Applying \cite[Theorem 1]{MM}, any isomorphism of generic fibers yields a birational isomorphism of the special fibers.
+Since \text{\rm K3} surfaces are minimal, this implies that the special fibers are in fact isomorphic, as desired. \end{proof} Note that we are not asserting that isomorphisms extend, only that isomorphy extends!

-\begin{prop} The surface $X$ has finitely many Fourier-Mukai partners. \end{prop} \begin{proof} First, suppose $X$ has finite height.
-We know that there is a lift $X_W$ of $X$ over $W$ such that the restriction map $\Pic(X_W)\to\Pic(X)$ is an isomorphism.
-Since every partner of $X$ has the form $M_X(v)$ for some Mukai vector $v$, we see that any partner of $X$ is the specialization of a partner of the geometric generic fiber.
-But the generic fiber has characteristic $0$, whence it has only finitely many FM partners by the Lefschetz principle and the known result over $\C$ (see \cite{BrM}).
-Since specializations of K3 surfaces are unique by Lemma \ref{L:unique spec}, we see that $X$ has only finitely many partners.

-Now suppose that $X$ is supersingular.
-If $X$ has Picard number at most $4$ then there is a flat deformation $X_t$ of $X$ over $\spec k $ such that the generic fiber has finite height and the restriction map $\Pic(X_t)\to\Pic(X)$ is an isomorphism.
-Indeed, choosing generators $g_1,\ldots,g_n$ for $\Pic(X)$, each $g_i$ defines a Cartier divisor $G_i$ in $\Def_X$.
-Moreover, the supersingular locus of $\Def_X$ has dimension $9$ by \cite[Proposition 14]{Og99}.
-Thus, a generic point of the intersection of the $G_i$ lies outside the supersingular locus, and we are done since we can dominate any local ring by $k $.
-The argument of the previous paragraph then implies the result for $X$.

-This leaves the case when $X$ has Picard number $\geq 5$.
-In this case, as explained at the beginning of \cite[Section 3]{LM}, $X$ is Shioda-supersingular and has Picard number $22$.
-In this case we will prove that in fact $X$ has a unique FM partner (namely itself).

-This we again do by lifting to characteristic $0$.
-The key result is \cite[Corollary 2.7 (2)]{HLOY}, which implies that if $K$ is an algebraically closed field of characteristic $0$ and if $Z/K$ is a K3 surface with Picard number $\geq 3$ and squarefree discriminant, then any FM partner of $Z$ is isomorphic to $Z$.

-We use this by showing that if $X/k$ is Shioda-supersingular and $Y$ is a FM partner of $X$, then we can lift the pair $(X, Y)$ to a FM pair $(\mc X, \mc Y)$ over the ring of Witt vector $W(k)$ such that the Picard lattice of the geometric generic fiber of $\mc X$ has rank $\geq 3$ and square-free discriminant.
-Then by the result of \cite{HLOY} just mentioned, we conclude that the geometric generic fibers of $\mc X$ and $\mc Y$ are isomorphic whence $X$ and $Y$ are isomorphic.